platipus25/whatsnext/README.md

 # whatsnext
-V4 of whatsnext
+V6 of whatsnext: simpler than the last

-Whatsnext is a javascript library to represent the school schedule
+Whatsnext is a library to represent the school schedule